Androz2091/discord-backup/README.md

                     // When the backup is loaded, delete them from the server backup.remove(backupID);
                 }).catch((err) => {
-                    // If an error occurenced
+                    // If an error occurred
-                    return message.author.send(":x: | Sorry, an error occurenced...
+                    return message.author.send(":x: | Sorry, an error occurred...
 Please check that I have administrator permissions!");
                 });
         }).catch((err) => {
+            console.log(err);
             // if the backup wasn't found
             return message.channel.send(":x: | No backup found for `"+backupID+"`!");
         });